-8. Recycling Compacter at DLG
+Recycling Compacter at DLG

 This year we replaced three recycling bins with a recycling compactor at De La Guerra.
 We partnered with our operations department to move forward with this project.
-The compactor has decreased the number of trip pickups.
+The compactor has decreased the number of trip pickups per week.
 We will also be able to obtain better statistics on the amount of material that is being recycled.

-9. Recycled Carpet
+Recycled Carpet

-Summer of 2012-2013 Portola received new carpet.
-When the old carpet was disposed of it was done so in a responsible manner.
+Summer of 2013 Portola received new carpet.
+When the old carpet was disposed of it, was done so in a responsible manner.
 The carpet was actually recycled instead of taken to the landfill.

 B. Sustainable Operations to be Implemented in 2014-2015